digital-land/data-standards-team/content/what-is-a-data-standard.md

 ---
-title: What we mean by Data Standard
+title: What we mean by a data standard
 permalink: /about/:basename
 layout: content-page
 ---